Pagan Min (Far Cry): Far Cry 4

+At the end of the narrative, after capturing De Pleur, killing Noore and Yuma, and liberating Kyrat from Pagan's control, the player gets to choose whether Min lives or dies.
+If Ajay doesn't kill him, Pagan reveals that Lakshamana, the place where Ishwari asked her ashes to be spread, was actually Pagan and Ishwari's daughter, whom Mohan killed, leading to Ishwari killing Mohan in turn.
+He confesses that after their deaths, he was driven insane, using their deaths as an excuse to indulge his worst tendencies, which he compares to Ajay, whom he believes has used his mother's ashes only as an excuse to commit horrendous crimes.
+After Ajay places his mother's ashes next to Lakshamana's, Pagan leaves Kyrat and leaves it in Ajay's hands.
+The player then has the option to destroy Pagan's helicopter, after which they can loot his corpse.

 Far Cry 6

 Pagan Min makes his first appearance as a playable character in Pagan: Control, a post-launch expansion for the 2021 title Far Cry 6, which was released on January 11, 2022.
 Control begins in a dream sequence, where Min is having dinner with his lover, Ishwari Ghale, and her children, Ajay and Lakshmana.
 An apparition of Min, dubbed "the Tyrant", appears and kills Lakshmana, then shoots Min.
 He wakes up later and follows the voice of Lakshmana who guides him back to the Ghale family as he explores his past memories, trying to hide his mistakes while collecting pieces of a mask and fighting apparitions of the Tyrant, Yuma Lau, Ajay and his father Mohan and the Golden Path soldiers.
 He eventually reunites with the Ghale family, but the Tyrant unleashes one final attack, forcing Min to defend them.
 In the end, Lakshmana convinces Min to leave the dream and come to terms with her and Ishwari's deaths.
 An audio recording of Pagan plays afterward, in which he reveals to Ajay that he invested Kyrat's resources into a stockpile of nuclear weapons as retaliation for the United States meddling in his affairs, adding that the weapons were pointed towards "somewhere in Montana".
 With Min now gone from Kyrat, he instructs Ajay to use the weapons as he sees fit.